 The Bib Gourmand award is our way of recognising restaurants that offer good food at a great price.
 While all Bib Gourmands are unique in style and approach, they share the same spirit of generosity and a commitment to quality cooking.
-That’s why, in our new series, we’re highlighting the Michelin Inspectors' Bib of the Month.
-These restaurants are the bedrock of the Michelin selection, providing an affordable dining option that doesn’t skimp on precision, skill or flavour.
+That’s why, in this series, we’re highlighting the MICHELIN Guide Inspectors' Bib of the Month.
+These restaurants are the bedrock of our selection, providing an affordable dining option that doesn’t skimp on precision, skill or flavour.
 From cosy pubs to buzzing counters, we’ve got a Bib for you.

 Our latest Bib of the Month is Glasgow’s bustling Ox and Finch.
 Having held a Bib Gourmand for a decade, the restaurant is a shining example of the award through its long-held commitment to good value dining.

-This is what one of our Michelin Inspectors had to say on what makes Ox and Finch the perfect neighbourhood restaurant:
+This is what one of our Inspectors had to say on what makes Ox and Finch the perfect neighbourhood restaurant:

 “Be it a social lunch, a dinner date or a mid-afternoon graze soaking up the lesser-spotted Scottish sun on the terrace, 920 Sauchiehall Street will both fit the bill and lower your bill.
 There’s brilliant value to be had across the range of original, flavour-packed dishes, whether it’s one of the sharing plates you’ll want all to yourself, or an outstandingly priced main course.
 Where else can you find a 200g dry-aged rump steak with Diane sauce for under £16?
 There’s generosity to the portions too, as the super-sized raspberry and olive oil millefeuille will attest.
 Add in a great atmosphere and a wine list with proper-sized glasses starting at £7, and you’ve got the whole package.”